Niaci-what, please?

 Skin cancer

 UV radiation damages our DNA.
 If our repair mechanism does not work properly, this leads to increased cell death and a disrupted energy metabolism in our cells.
 This increases the risk of developing skin cancer.
-The use of niacin has been proven to inhibit the production of pro-inflammatory substances that damage DNA.
+The use of niacin has been shown to inhibit the production of pro-inflammatory substances that damage DNA.

 5. Niacinamide: New hero in the bathroom cabinet